thurn/dungeonstrike/notes/skeleton.md

 * Ongoing: Creatures which enter this room must succeed at a Mind/15 save or be frightened.

 ### 20) Insect Swarm
-* Summon an **Insect Swarm** attacking target creature for three turns.
+* Summon an **Insect Swarm** attacking target creature for three rounds.
 It must succeed at a Mind/15 check or be unable to attack, and it takes 5 damage per turn.

 ## Ignis

 ### 1) Arcane Missile
+* Attack three times, each attack deals 3 force damage on hit

 ### 2) Wizard Shield
+* Ignore all damage this turn

 ### 3) Flame Jet
+* Attack a creatue, deal 8 fire damage on hit

 ### 4) Web
+* For the next three rounds, enemy creatures must succeed at an Agility/15 check or be **Entangled**.

 ### 5) Resist Elements
+* Prevent the next 10 points of fire or cold damage which would be dealt to you.

 ### 6) Fortitude